 That’s a myth.

-Most often than not, it’s the artist’s inability to show people what he wants to show them that gets in the way, and not their inability to properly translate the message the artist is trying to deliver.
+Most often than not it’s the artist’s inability to show people what he wants to show them that gets in the way.

 Simply put, the artist is to blame because people don’t see what he wants them to see.